Chapter 9: Statements Summary and Error Checking

 - the column definition of the new column must be self-consistent

-- no auto increment columns may be added
+- no auto-increment columns may be added

 - added columns must be either nullable or have a default value

-Note: Alter statements are typically used in the context of migration so it's possible the table that is mentioned is condemned in a future version.
-We still have to run the intervening upgrade steps so basically DDL gets to ignore the current deadness of the table as in context it's might be "not dead yet".
+Note: Alter statements are typically used in the context of migration, so it's possible the table that is mentioned is condemned in a future version.
+We still have to run the intervening upgrade steps so basically DDL gets to ignore the current deadness of the table as in context it might be "not dead yet".
 This will be more obvious in the context of the schema maintenance features. (q.v.)

-DELETE
+The DELETE

-UPDATE
+The UPDATE

-The The update analyzer sets up the scope for the table(s) being updated.
+The update analyzer sets up the scope for the table(s) being updated.
 If there are

 optional clauses (e.g. LIMIT

-) they are evaluated just like in a select statement
+), they are evaluated just like in a select statement

 in a select statement.

-INSERT
+The INSERT

 Details:

-- The column list specifies the columns we will provide, they must exist and be unique.
+- The column list specifies the columns we will provide; they must exist and be unique.

-- The columns specified must suffice to insert a row (all not nulls and not default present)
+- The columns specified must suffice to insert a row (all not nulls and not default present.)

 - The insert list specifies the values that are to be inserted.